asyncial/blog/content/blog/organize-your-.xresources-like-a-pro.md

           *.color14:      c14
           *.color15:      c15

 You see, I have defined each color as a variable.
-This way one can use it in other files, which comes now.
-As you can see, I have created more files, for the applications I use, that are configured through .Xresources.
-Let’s look at the .xres/urxvt.
+This way one can use them in other contexts too.
+As you can see, I have created more files for the applications I use, that are configured through .Xresources.
+Let’s look at the .xres/urxvt as an example.

           $ cat ~/.xres/urxvt